Averroes Ai Automated Visual inspection software

 SPI (Solder Paste Inspection)

-• 3D volumetric analysis with <2% volume measurement error
+• 3D volumetric measurement with less than 2% volume error

-• Offline programming using Gerber/mount data to reduce production downtime
+• Offline programming using Gerber and mount data

-• Requires accurate Gerber data and setup to hit its accuracy potential
+• Requires accurate data input and calibration discipline

 AOI (Automated Optical Inspection)